erinhay/jolteon/README.md

 The Extended LSST Astronomical Time-series Classification Challenge (ELAsTiCC) provided a sample of millions of simulated transient light curves as expected from Rubin-LSST.
 Among the simulated objects were resolved gravitationally lensed SN Ia, Ib/c, and II.
 At the first stage of the project, we will be working at the light curve level to distinguish the resolved lensed SNe from the other transients in the ELAsTiCC data.
 We plan to extend the ELAsTiCC simulations to include unresolved lensed transients in the future.

 We will be releasing jupyter notebooks describing how to access the ELAsTiCC data soon!

+## Science Goals
+Below we describe some key science goals that we encourage participants to consider when developing your search algorithms:
+* What is the false positive rate/purity of the sample of objects identified by your search methods?
+Why are the contaminants passing through as successful with your search methods?